Do you have that feeling of dread because you don’t know how you are going to handle the holidays?

 Well, there is something you can do about it.
 You can’t control everything going on around you, but you can control your response to it.
 I want to offer you some hope and some suggestions for how to handle the holidays after a hard year.

 There has already been a lot written about how to handle the holidays after losing someone.
 The loss of a loved one is excruciating on any day of the year but especially on special days that hold powerful memories of your loved one, making their loss so much more unbearable.
 No time is harder than Thanksgiving and Christmas.
 If that is your situation, let me tell you… I know how you are feeling and I am so sorry.
 I can tell you, it will get better and you will someday find joy and hope again and your enjoyment of the holidays will return.
 In the meantime, I hope this post will encourage you and help you get through it.

-In this post, however, I want to include those of you who are recovering from other kinds of losses as well.
+In this post, I also want to acknowledge those of you who are recovering from other kinds of losses as well.
 Like…

 - The loss of a job or business.